corset-damien/CSL-light-hardware/README.md

 #### MODE 2 - Analog control
 The user can send an analog signal to control the LED.
-The analog sugnal can be designed using eg. a signal generator.
+The analog signal can be designed using eg. a signal generator.

 #### MODE 3 - Manual control
 The user can set the LED level using a potentiometer.